choang94/yfinance/README.md

 Fourth, specify the buffer conditions fo the data firehose delivery stream: 1MiB or 60 seconds

+(See Appendix A for a screenshot of my Kinesis Data Firehose Delivery Stream Monitoring)

 II.
 Provision AWS Lambda to transform and stream yfinance data to AWS Kinesis data stream and store it in AWS S3 bucket

 Go to AWS Lambda and create a function in python like data_transformer.py, which uses the yfinance module to get stock data and transform each record into a json object like below to push them to AWS Kinesis: